Luxury sales growth to slow in 2012, Bain says

 A change in government in China and a crackdown on corruption have dented luxury spending by its consumers, the report said.

-This year, the Chinese luxury goods market is set to rise by 8 percent at constant currencies and 20 percent at current currencies to reach 15 billion euros (11 billion pounds), while last year it gained 30 percent using both measures, the report said.
+This year, the Chinese luxury goods market is set to rise by 8 percent at constant currencies and 20 percent at current currencies to reach 15 billion euros ($19 billion), while last year it gained 30 percent using both measures, the report said.

 Chinese consumers, many of whom shop abroad, have become the world's No. 1 buyers of luxury goods, ahead of the Japanese, the Americans and the Europeans, the study found.